Curriculum Vision

 (How will I be assessed?)

-Paper 1 – Written assessment
+Paper 1 – Computer Systems

 This written examination is worth 50% of the overall GCSE.

-This written examination is also worth 50% of the overall GCSE
+This written examination is also worth 50% of the overall GCSE.

 Succession Paths Post-16